harrycresswell/harry/content/writing/24-03-26-digital-clean-up-day/index.md

 With fewer distractions it is easier to focus.
 With less stuff competing for our attention, productivity improves and we feel less stress and anxiety.

-But digital decluttering doesn’t just positively impact our our productivity and personal wellbeing.
+But digital decluttering doesn’t just positively impact our productivity and personal wellbeing.
 It also improves our finances and helps to reduce the impact digital is having on the planet.

 Less clutter requires less computing power and less storage space, which reduces the negative impact to our wallets *and* the environment.